|

 the demands of Christian chastity.

-The Messalians, for example,
+The Messalians,

-sense that a passive acceptance of the
+in the sense that a passive acceptance of the

 sacraments, without a concomitant will